cmclellen/cmclellen.github.io/resume.markdown

         type: Azure Integration
         characteristics:
         - Led and mentored the development team in successfully delivering an Azure Integration Services (AIS) solution to Azure.
-        - Drove the adoption of TDD on the project and reported on the code coverage in the CI build.
+        - Drove the adoption of TDD and visualised code coverage stats via the CI build dashboard.
-        - Built out the CI/CD pipelines using GitHub Action and configured approval gates for the various environments.
+        - Built out CI/CD pipelines using GitHub Action, and configuring the security thereof with environment appropriate approval gates.
-        - Defined the branching strategy along with stting up the various quality gates, etc.
+        - Defined the branching strategy and configured the branch related quality gates.
-        - Guided the team in following DDD (Domain-Driven Design) and implementing the event-driven architected system.
+        - Guided the team with DDD (Domain-Driven Design) and the event-driven architecture that was implemented.
-        - Helped the team develop an Angular SPA that fronted the APIs deployed as part of the solution.
+        - Helped develop an Angular SPA that fronted the APIs deployed as part of the solution.
-        - Developed the IaC Bicep scripts that provisioned the resources in Azure
+        - Developed the IaC Bicep scripts that provisioned the various required resources into Azure.

   - company: Eighty20 Solutions
     company_description: Azure Cloud - Consultancy
     duration: May 2022 - March 2024
     role: Senior Consultant
     projects:
+      - name: DEFS (Department of Fire and Emergency Services)
+        type: Tracking GPS coordinates of personal & vehicles
+        characteristics:
+        - Setup and configured Azure API Management, and built out Azure DevOps CI/CD pipelines to deploy APIs to it using APIOps.
+        - Built Function Apps and Data Factory pipelines to process high volumes of GPS coordinate data streaming in via Azure Event Hub.
+        - Due to the accuracy of the data being life-critical, quality was imperative, so code-coverage and quality tests were a non-negotiable.

+      - name: Department of Defence
+        type: Migration of on-premises applications to Azure
+        characteristics:
+        - Built out the Azure DevOps pipeline to provision, via IaC (Bicep), the platform and application landing zones to their various Azure subscriptions for their various environments.
+        - Solved issues with legacy applications having to use Azure AD as an IdP (Identity Provider).

       - name: Allied Credit
         type: Customer Web Portal
         characteristics: